 - Enter Start and End times

-Only public events will appear on your channel, search results and promotion.
-Choose unlisted or private for test events.
+- Privacy Settings: Only Public events will appear on your channel, search results and promotion.
+Choose Unlisted or Private to test events.

 YouTube Live supports multiple simultaneous live streams.
 For every live stream you create, you must proportionally increase your encoding and network resources.
 For example, three simultaneous live streams would require you to triple your encoders and bandwidth.
 Remember, each live stream will also need to be individually started and stopped.